 These are the huge noticeable parts on a dirt-board.

 You may already know that wheels on skateboards and longboards are made out of polyurethane.
-Whereas, wheels on board of mountain are actual inflatable pneumatic tires mimic the patterns on mountain bike tires.
+Whereas, wheels on board of a mountain are actual inflatable pneumatic tires that mimic the patterns on mountain bike tires.